World Rapid and Blitz Team Chess Championships

-The FIDE World Rapid and Blitz Team Chess Championships is a team tournament in chess, played under rapid time controls and organized by the International Chess Federation (FIDE) in collaboration with WR Logistics GmbH.
+The FIDE World Rapid and Blitz Team Chess Championships is a team tournament in chess, played under rapid and blitz time controls are organized by the International Chess Federation (FIDE) in collaboration with WR Logistics GmbH.

 History

 2023

 The first tournament took place in Düsseldorf, Germany, from August 26 to 28, 2023.

 The 2023 edition consisted only of a rapid section, with no blitz section.

 The FIDE World Rapid Team Championship followed the Swiss system with 12 rounds.
 The tournament rules required each team to include at least one female player and at least one player who had not achieved a FIDE Standard, Rapid, or Blitz Rating of 2000 Elo points or was unrated.

 The list of participants of the championship included former world champions, such as Viswanathan Anand, Vladimir Kramnik, Hou Yifan, Mariya Muzychuk and Alexandra Kosteniuk, as well as World Championships runners-ups, World Cup winners, and former world champions in rapid and blitz chess.

 Approximately 300 participants worldwide, including over 15 Olympic champions, formed up 36 teams to compete.